smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting In-Car Microphone Audio/index.md

 # Getting In-Car Microphone Audio
 Capturing in-car audio allows developers to interact with users by requesting raw audio data provided to them from the car's microphones.
-In order to gather the raw audio from the vehicle, we must leverage the @![iOS][`SDLPerformAudioPassThru`](https://smartdevicelink.com/en/docs/iOS/master/Classes/SDLPerformAudioPassThru/)!@ @![android,javaSE,javaEE]`PerformAudioPassThru` !@ RPC.
+In order to gather the raw audio from the vehicle you must leverage the @![iOS][`SDLPerformAudioPassThru`](https://smartdevicelink.com/en/docs/iOS/master/Classes/SDLPerformAudioPassThru/)!@ @![android,javaSE,javaEE]`PerformAudioPassThru`!@ RPC.

-!!!
-NOTE
-PerformAudioPassThru does not support automatic speech cancellation detection, so if this feature is desired, it is up to the developer to implement.
+SDL does not support automatic speech cancellation detection, so if this feature is desired, it is up to the developer to implement.
 The user may press an OK or Cancel button, the dialog may timeout, or you may close the dialog with @![iOS]`SDLEndAudioPassThru`!@ @![android,javaSE,javaEE]`EndAudioPassThru`!@.
-!!!

 In order to know the currently supported audio capture capabilities of the connected head unit, please refer to the @![iOS]`SDLSystemCapabilityManager.audioPassThruCapabilities` [documentation](https://smartdevicelink.com/en/docs/iOS/master/Classes/SDLRegisterAppInterfaceResponse/).!@ @![android,javaSE,javaEE] `sdlManager.getSystemCapabilityManager().getCapability(SystemCapabilityType.AUDIO_PASSTHROUGH)` [documentation](https://smartdevicelink.com/en/docs/android/master/com/smartdevicelink/proxy/rpc/AudioPassThruCapabilities/).!@ It can retrieve the `AudioPassThruCapabilities` that the head unit supports.